 Lundahl transformers follow a long tradition...

 So you see, the best impedance is the one you think sounds best.
 The way to go is, take a Lundahl transformer that offers this impedance, and choose it as the middle one.
 All big transformers offer additional one impedance below and one above.
 Then, try out each three impedances, listen carefully, and decide for yourself what you think sounds best.
 You can't beat this approach with calculations or what others say.
-It is what you hear, that counts for you.
-So try it out!
-It cost you nothing extra but a little effort.
-All big Lundahl transformers offer three primary and three secondary impedances!
+Try it out!
+It cost you nothing extra but a little effort. (or use our Switch Boards) All big Lundahl transformers offer three primary and three secondary impedances!

 Even more this counts for the Moving Coil transformers.
 The "experts" do not even know what to tell you.
 Specially manufacturers of expensive MC Transformers blow a cloud of smoke around the specifications.
 So just take the Lundahl MC transformers, these offer you two or three step up ratios.
-Choose the one that sounds best!
-Do you want to hear the same story for interstage transformers?
-Probably not.. but you wouldn't be the first who bought a "fixed ratio" interstage transformer with the wrong ratio.
-Look at the Lundhal LL1660 interstage transformers, these are masterpieces of versatility.
+Choose the one that sounds best! (or try our MC Boards).
+Do you want to hear the same story for inter stage transformers?
+Probably not.. but you wouldn't be the first who bought a "fixed ratio" inter stage transformer with the wrong ratio.
+Look at the Lundhal LL1660 inter stage transformers, this is a masterpieces of versatility.
 With one transformer you get six recommended ways to connect them, but when you look in detail, you can find more.
-Additonally they are available for Push Pull input or Single Ended input, and Single Ended versions are made for 10,18 and 25mA.
-Shielded "S" Versions, and now also Amporph core.
-It is an amazing product.
-This is simply THE tube insterstage transformer, and just one example of many!
+Additionally they are available as PP (for Push Pull) SE (for Single Ended), PPZ ( for Parafeed) AM (for Amorphous core), or Ag-Versions for Silver Wired.
+Such excellence!

 Let me finish to recommend you, just check one of the datasheets, and you'll get the full picture what company you are dealing with.